Student Refunds & Direct Deposit

 - If a check has been mailed and you have not received it:

 - This is likely due to an incorrect address in the system.
-Please ensure your address is correct in your UCOne portal or with the Registrar’s Office.
+Please ensure your address is correct with the Registrar’s Office.

 - It will likely be returned to us in the mail.
 When this happens you will be contacted to provide a current address.

 - We CANNOT reissue a check until it has been mailed for at least 14 business days.

 If you are receiving a Parent PLUS refund